facebook/create-react-app/template/README.md

   "homepage": "http://myusername.github.io/my-app",
 ```

+**The above step is important!**
+Create React App uses the `homepage` field to determine the root URL in the built HTML file.

 Now, whenever you run `npm run build`, you will see a cheat sheet with a sequence of commands to deploy to GitHub pages:

 ```sh